ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/magento/git/git.md

 This block needs to be added at the top of the file.

 #### Firewall
-You will need to ensure the firewall for the server also allows port 22 outbound after making this change.
+You need to ensure the firewall for the server allows port 22 outbound.
 This can be done through the MyUKFast portal, you can find more information on this [here](https://docs.ukfast.co.uk/network/firewalls/)

 ```eval_rst
   .. meta::